-Construction Bonds in MA
+Construction Surety Bonds -

 A bid bond is a written assurance from the third party guarantor (generally a bank or an insurance firm) who submits to the customer (otherwise known as the principal) the obligation by the bidder (the contractor) of a submitted bid.
 It is to make sure that the contractor will enter into a contract, proceed with the contract and will replace the bid bond with a performance bond.